TejalRD/TejalRD/README.md

 🌐 I firmly believe in the motto- Tech for Good!

-🎓 Masters student at Binghamton University- SUNY majoring in Computer Science
+🎓 Masters student at Binghamton University- SUNY major in Computer Science

 Tech Stack 💻